ElPedro225/aiops-agent/README.md

 A Python prototype that simulates microservice telemetry, detects anomalies, routes incidents through confidence-based policy tiers (`AUTO`, `CONFIRM`, `ESCALATE`), sends real mobile push notifications, and exposes a live REST API with a browser dashboard.

+# AI tools were used for brainstorming, code review, and documentation assistance; final design, implementation decisions, testing, and explanation are my own

 ## What This Project Does

 The agent runs a four-layer pipeline: